bingly/TMSL/README.md

 # TMSL
 This manuscript is currently undergoing peer review.
-We will release the related codes and datasets as soon as the paper is accepted.
+We will release the related codes as soon as the paper is accepted.